pyscaffold/pyscaffold/docs/faq.rst

 Does my project depend on PyScaffold when I use it to set my project up?
    Starting from version 4, your package is completely independent from PyScaffold, we just kick-start your project and take care of the boilerplate.
-   However, we do include some build-time dependencies that make your life easier, such as `setuptools_scm`_.
+   However, we do include some build-time dependencies that make your life easier, such as :pypi:`setuptools-scm`.
    But don't worry, if you distribute your project in the recommended `wheel format`_ those dependencies will not affect the final users, they are just required during development to assembling the package file.